 - Check other domain extensions.
-It’s worth buying both .com and .co.uk versions of your domain, if your find they're available.
+It's worth buying both .com and .co.uk versions of your domain, if they're available.
 If not, check who is using them.
 If they've registered the domain for malicious reasons (such as passing off) then you may be able to deal with this through a domain name dispute.

 - Look for inappropriate words.
 Some companies have been caught out by running words together in a domain (for instance, speedofart.com).
-Make sure there aren’t any inappropriate terms in the domain name you've found.
+Make sure there aren't any unintended terms in the domain name you've found.

 - Watch out for legal and trademark issues.
 Check your chosen domain name doesn't include trademarks owned by other businesses.